mjarvenpaa/parallel-GP-SL/readme.md

 ## Ideas for possible extensions/improvements

 * Include support for the LFIRE method introduced in the paper "Likelihood-free inference by ratio estimation" <https://arxiv.org/abs/1611.10242>
-* The current implementation is designed for the LFI set-up where one has access only to noisy log-likelihood evaluations via the synthetic likelihood method.
+* The current implementation is designed mainly for the LFI set-up where one has access to noisy log-likelihood evaluations via the synthetic likelihood method.
 However, the proposed method also works (possibly after some minimal changes to the GP model) in scenarios where one has access to exact -- but potentially expensive -- black-box likelihood evaluations.
 The performance of the proposed design criteria (aka acquisition functions) could be investigated in this setting.
 * While the computation time of the design criteria is negligible as compared to the usual run-times of many real-world simulation models for which the methodology is particularly useful, approaches for more efficient design of simulation locations could be investigated.
 The main challenge is that IMIQR and EIV require integration over the parameter space which cannot be calculated analytically.
+* The log-likelihood function can become very small or behave non-smoothly near the boundaries of the parameter space of some simulation models.
+This can cause challenges in GP fitting.
+Principled ways to avoid such challenges could be investigated.
+Similarly, models with high-dimensional parameter space can be challenging for the algorithm.

 ## Support

-If you have questions or would like to use the provided implementation or methodology for your own inference problem, please contact <marko.j.jarvenpaa@aalto.fi>
+If you have questions or would like to use the provided implementation or methodology for your own inference problem, please contact <m.j.jarvenpaa@medisin.uio.no>

 ## License